MaxOffice/VBA-PowerPoint/README.md

 VBA Macros for PowerPoint

 This repository contains useful macros for PowerPoint.
 The macros are organized into _packages_.
-Each subdirectory in this repository contains an independent package.
+Each subdirectory under the `packages` directory in this repository contains an independent package.
 Each package directory also has a `Tests` subdirectory, which contains a .PPTM which has test cases and usage instructions for the package, as well as the package code.

 ## Using these macros